Chief Fidel Landeros

 »Field Training Officer »Internal Affairs Sergeant

 Fidel has a Bachelor of Science in Criminal Justice from California Coast University.
-On his off time, Fidel enjoys his time with his wife and kids.
+On his off time, Fidel enjoys his time with his kids.
 He has coached youth soccer for several years.
 Fidel is an avid bass fisherman and enjoys fishing the Mother Lode Lakes and the California Delta.

 “I hold my position as Chief with high regard and take pride in upholding the professional standards of the Stanislaus County Sheriff’s Department within the Hughson community.
 I look forward to continuing the partnerships my predecessors have established and the new ones we will develop within the community.
 With these partnerships and our continued efforts, we will continue to provide professional and fair law enforcement services to the City of Hughson.”